mjsull/chromatiblock/README.md

-# Chromatiblock.py
+# chromatiblock.py

 ## Scalable, whole-genome visualisation of structural changes in prokaryotes

-### Version: 0.3.0
+### Version: 0.3.1

 ### License: GPLv3

 ### Installation via conda:

-conda -c bioconda install Chromatiblock
+conda -c bioconda install chromatiblock

 #### Direct download:

-Alternatively you can download and run the script from [here](https://github.com/mjsull/Chromatiblock/releases/download/v0.3.0/Chromatiblock.py).
+Alternatively you can download and run the script from [here](https://github.com/mjsull/chromatiblock/releases/download/v0.3.1/chromatiblock.py).
 #### requirements:

-cairosvg

-Sibelia

-ncbi-blast+
+(these will be installed automatically if chromatiblock is installed with conda)

+While chromatiblock will run fine without these programs, they are needed for certain tasks.

+Sibelia - for autmoatic generation of colinear blocks

+cairosvg - for creating PNG and PDF images (svg and html supported natively)

+ncbi-blast+ - for automatic annotation of genes

+svg-pan-zoom.min.js - by default the html output uses an online javascript library for zoom functionality, the -pz flag can be used to point to an offline location of svg-pan-zoom.

 ### Example usage:
-`python Chromatiblock.py -f genome1.fasta genome2.fasta .... genomeN.fasta -w cb_working_dir -o image.svg`
+`python chromatiblock.py -f genome1.fasta genome2.fasta .... genomeN.fasta -w cb_working_dir -o image.svg`

 or

-`python Chromatiblock.py -d /path/to/fasta_directory/ -w cb_working_dir -o image.svg`
+`python chromatiblock.py -d /path/to/fasta_directory/ -w cb_working_dir -o image.svg`

 # Example output:

 ![chromatiblock](https://raw.githubusercontent.com/mjsull/chromatiblock/gh-pages/images/chromatiblock_main.gif)

-Chromatiblock outputs two figures.
+chromatiblock outputs two figures.
 The first figure (top) shows the topology of core and noncore colinear blocks in each genome.
 Core co-linear blocks present in all isolate genomes are aligned vertically and shown as solid rectangles.
 They are colored according to the block location in each genome to highlight inversions (legend at bottom).
 Non-core regions, present in only a subset of genomes, are each represented with a unique striped fill pattern.

 The second figure (bottom) shows the presence and absence of non-core colinear blocks.
 Non-core colinear blocks are enlarged and aligned on top of one another.
 Absence of a block indicates absence in the respective genome.